Shellsky/LUAD_ML_WGCNA/README.md

 External Tools
-STRING database for protein-protein interaction analysis: https://string-db.org/
+STRING database for protein-protein interaction analysis: https://string-db.org/

 Output
-Results stored in /results/
+Results stored in /results/
-Figures stored in /results/figures/
+Figures stored in /results/figures/

 Reproducibility
 All code and processed data required to reproduce the results are provided in this repository.
 Users should install the required R and Python packages before running the scripts.

 Recommended environment:
-R ≥ 4.2
+R ≥ 4.2
-Python ≥ 3.9
+Python ≥ 3.9

 License
 This project is released under the CC-BY 4.0 license.